landonb/dubs-vim/README.rst

   lets you reformat text to a preset width (e.g., press ``Shift-F2`` to intelligently resize a selected text block of code to 80 characters wide, preserving indents, prefixes and postfixes).

+- We include the `ruby-dev` library so we can build the Command-T binary.

 Third-party Vim Plugins
 -----------------------